MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 <!-- ---------- -->
 ###### Default background color

 WebView2 can specify a default background color.
 This can be any opaque color or transparent color.
-This color will be used if the webpage doesn't set its own background color.
+This color will be used if the webpage doesn't set a background color or sets a transparent background color.

 ##### [.NET/C#](#tab/dotnetcsharp)